Duct Balloon®

 Inflatable Isolation Barriers - Since 1998

-The locations where a Duct Balloon® has been used are as follows:
+The locations where a Duct Balloon has been used are as follows:

-Home | FAQ’s | GT/HRSG | SCR/FGD | Applications | Photo Gallery | Contact Us | Trade Show Copyright © 2023 by G.R.
+Home | FAQ’s | GT/HRSG | SCR/FGD | Applications | Photo Gallery | Contact Us | Trade Show Copyright © 2018 by G.R.
 Werth & Associates, Inc. - All rights reserved - Duct Balloon® is a registered trademark of G.R.
 Werth & Associates, Inc.

 While this design worked well it could cause corrosion on the outside of the stack

 In retrofit applications, the installed access door size should be 36” × 24” (915mm x 610mm) (by others) to insure proper clearance for the inflation tube and external drain connection and allow of ease of installation and removal from the stack.
 A support cable is now used instead of a support rod to make installation easier.
-We work closely with HRST, Inc. and we can coordinate the design of the Duct Balloon®, access door, support cable and hanger hardware with them to insure that everything you’ll need for your project will arrive at the jobsite as required.
+We work closely with HRST, Inc. and we can coordinate the design of the Stack Balloon, access door, support cable and hanger hardware with them to insure that everything you’ll need for your project will arrive at the jobsite as required.